Gonkalos/CSC/README.md

 ## Description

-[Classes](Classes) and projects ([Time Series](Time%20Series) and [Artificial Neural Networks](Artificial%20Neural%20Networks)) associated with the curricular unit 'Classificadores e Sistemas Conexionistas' from the computer engineering course.
+[Classes](Classes) and projects ([Artificial Neural Networks](Artificial%20Neural%20Networks) and [Time Series](Time%20Series)) associated with the curricular unit 'Classificadores e Sistemas Conexionistas' from the computer engineering course.